-In both 2017 and 2018, my team and I developed the judging rubric for the competiton.
+In both 2017 and 2018, my team and I developed the judging rubric for the competition.
 The rubric is aimed to give fair scores to all teams.
 It focuses on scoring the teams in five major areas:

 - Overall Impression

-The judging rubric gives opportunity for judges to award points for excellent work and effort, as well as for their impression of the submission.
+The judging rubric gives the opportunity for judges to award points for excellent work and effort, as well as for their impression of the submission.

-The judge training aims to take qualified volunteers with zero knowledge of the program to being able to fairly judge submissions created by teams around the world.
+The judge training aims to take qualified volunteers with zero knowledge of the program to be able to fairly judge submissions created by teams around the world.
 The training is broken up into five short videos with the following themes:

 - Technovation Overview